pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 TODO: Removed the name restrictions because of the example.

+The definition of Taxon Concept thus requires every taxon concept to have at least one expression and at least biological name.

-**Example (Taxon Concept).** We view Treatment to be an expression of a theory about a taxon.
+**Example.** We view Treatment to be an expression of a theory about a taxon.
 Therefore, we may establish a link between the significant bibliographic unit (be it Journal  Article, Book Chapter, or any other Expression) containing the treatment and the taxon concept, whose realization the treatment is.

 ```
 <<eg_taxon_concept>>=

-:heser-stoevi-deltschev-sec-deltschev a :TaxonConcept ;
+:heser-stoevi-sec-deltschev-2016 a :TaxonConcept ;
   dwciri:scientificName :heser-stoevi-deltschev ;
   frbr:realization :artcile ;
   skos:prefLabel "Heser stoevi sec.
 10.3897/BDJ.4.e10095" .